Mail Boxes Etc.: Acquisitions

-In 2017, MBE Worldwide acquired two U.S. companies, PostNet International Franchise and AlphaGraphics Inc. With these acquisitions, the MBE network expanded to approximately 2,500 service centres, including 500 in the US and 2,000 in 43 countries worldwide.
-In 2021, MBE Worldwide also acquired Pack & Send, a leading brand in Australia, New Zealand, and the United Kingdom in the Shipping and Logistics service industry, as well as MultiCopy, a leading brand in the Netherlands that provides Print and Marketing Solutions including signs, printing, and websites.
-In addition, Prestashop joined the MBE Worldwide group in November 2021, furthering MBE Worldwide's transition into a fully integrated digital and physical commerce platform for business growth.
-In 2022, MBE Worldwide purchased a majority stake in the United Kingdom company World Options Ltd.^{[8]} and an Italian tech platform dedicated to proximity logistics, GEL Proximity.
+In 2017, MBE Worldwide acquired two U.S. companies, PostNet International Franchise and AlphaGraphics Inc. With these acquisitions, the MBE network expanded to approximately 2,500 service centers, including 500 in the US and 2,000 in 43 countries.
+In 2021, MBE Worldwide also acquired Pack & Send, a shipping and logistics brand in Australia, New Zealand, and the United Kingdom, as well as MultiCopy, a Netherlands-based company that provides print and marketing services.
+In addition, Prestashop joined the MBE Worldwide group in November 2021.
+In 2022, MBE Worldwide purchased a majority stake in the United Kingdom company World Options Ltd. and an Italian tech proximity logistics platform, GEL Proximity.

-In November 2024, the parent company of Mail Boxes Etc., MBE Worldwide, announced a rebranding and is now known as Fortidia.